top of page

 Deadline: Rolling

-The Center offers engaging paid internship opportunities available across all departments — engineering, operations, workforce, and marketing/communications.
-Their summer internship program includes firsthand industry experience, professional development, networking opportunities, and personal growth.
+The Connecticut Center for Advanced Technology offers engaging paid internship opportunities in a variety of departments, including engineering, operations, workforce, and marketing and communications.
+Their summer internship program delivers firsthand industry experience, professional development, networking opportunities, and personal growth.

 Ages: 14-19